Resources » Working With PDFs » Guide to Locking, Unlocking, Protecting, Unprotecting PDF Files

 How to Unlock a PDF

 If you’ve created a password-protected document but, for whatever reason, no longer need a password on it, it’s fairly easy to remove.
-Here are some options for unlocking or removing a password from a pdf.
+Here are some options for unlocking or removing a password from a PDF.

 Assuming you have the password, you can enter it to view the document and open it on your PDF viewer of choice.
 Then, select Print and save a duplicate copy of the new PDF.
 If you’ve selected printing or viewing encryption when securing the document, you will be unable to do this.